piotrmurach/tty-markdown/README.md

 By default the `256` color scheme is used to render code block elements.

-You can change this by specifying maximum number of colors to be `16` ANSI colors:
+Use the `:mode` keyword to specify the maximum number of colors, for example, to be `16` ANSI colors:

 ```ruby
 TTY::Markdown.parse(markdown_string, mode: 16)